GLOBE Observer At Home - GLOBE Observer

 Activities to Do at Home

 In our toolkit for informal educators, you can find books, videos, and activities related to the four tools within the GLOBE Observer app.
-We also have a specific Clouds Family Guide with tips and suggestions for how you and your family can participate with GLOBE.
+We also have a specific Clouds Family Guide and a Trees Family Guide with tips and suggestions for how you and your family can participate with GLOBE.